mmmeff/outline-mcp-server/README.md

 - "Ask a natural language question about your documents"
 - "Create a template from an existing document"
 - "Update the content of a document"
+- "Apply this patch to update the API documentation"
+- "Use git-style diff to update only the changed sections of the document"
 - "Add a comment to a document"

 ## Docker Usage